-As Francesca Cancelliere will step down at the end of October 2020, it is time to elect the next MAYS coordinator!
+As Anthony Rizks is soon stepping down as MAYS co-coordinator after being on the post for two years, it is time to elect the next MAYS coordinator!

 This year, we have two candidates:

 Each of the candidates provided us with information about their interests, experience, and goals for MAYS.
 Please read through the information they provided below and then please submit your vote for who you would like to be the next MAYS coordinator (a two-year term) and the person who will take the lead in planning the next MAYS Meeting.

 The election will close on 10 November 2021, midnight.

 Eberhard Karls Universität Tübingen, Department of Cultural Sciences

 Short synopsis of your research interests and project

 My main research interests are migration, risk situation communication, medical crises’ management, civic activism, and biopower and biopolitics.
 I have already undergone theses and researches in these fields, some of the most recent ones focusing on women’s seasonal migration during the COVID-19 pandemic, truck drivers as transnational migrants during the pandemic, and discourses in social media regarding the SARS-CoV-2 situation.
 Moreover, I am highly focused on the social aspect of this medical event that we are encountering in society itself and in smaller groups of people.
 Nevertheless, I seek to understand the impact states have in fighting against the spreading of the virus and their intrusion into people’s lives.

 Experiences that speak to your eligibility for the role